 KSI has also fought against a range of other people, such as fellow YouTuber Joe Weller – and that one took place in London.
 It’s worth noting, though, that there appears to be a burgeoning industry in this regard.
 One of the fights between KSI and Logan Paul was pay-per-view, and that was the first time a YouTube boxing match had been paid-for.
 It cost just $8 US dollars to watch – which, as will be outlined below, can represent a decent saving for those looking to make the move away from cable TV.

 Will it take off?

 YouTube boxing is, like so much on the site, a new phenomenon.
-Whether or not matches like the ones which occurred between KSI and Logan Paul will become a regular fixture in the schedules of both viewers of matches and those who wager on them, though, is far from certain.
+Whether or not matches like the ones which occurred between KSI and Logan Paul, but when it comes to Instagram there is a possibility that you need to buy instagram views to become a regular fixture in the schedules of both viewers of matches and those who wager on them, though, is far from certain.
 Perhaps only time will tell.